SimpleDataLabsInc/onpremdocs/controlplane.md

 **Note** _The RoleBinding resource assumes namespace `cp` for the service account._

+**Things to check** _Please check if a role with name `prophecy-operator` is created. `kubectl -n <controlplanenamespace' get role` can be used to check the same.
+Also we should see a rolebinding and a service account with name `prophecy-operator` should be created. `kubectl -n <controlplanenamespace' get rolebindings` and `kubectl -n <controlplanenamespace' get serviceaccounts` can be used to check the rolebinding and serviceaccount status respectively._

 ### Secret for Docker image registry

 The secret is expected to be created in advance by the infra-admin to provide access to the image registry and